The NASUWT prides itself on providing a first-class casework service to members facing employment-related difficulties.

 The Union is extremely fortunate to have an extensive network of lay officers who deliver casework services and support on the ground.
 The Union has 34 Executive Districts covering the UK which are supported by National Executive Members and Local Association Officers.

 The lay structure is supplemented by paid officials who are based across nine Regional Centres in England and at the National Centres in Northern Ireland, Scotland and Wales.
 In addition, specialist staff are based at the Union’s Headquarters in Birmingham, who provide support across the UK.
 There is also a dedicated advice service for all members in England.
 Details are below.

 The Union’s casework services include:

-- the defence of disciplinary allegations or competency proceedings;
+the defence of disciplinary allegations or capability proceedings;

-If the particular problem proves to be incapable of resolution within the workplace, then advice should be sought from the appropriate NASUWT Local Association or Negotiating Secretary.
+In the Union’s experience, work-related issues are often best dealt with at local level.
+Members requiring assistance should, in the first instance, contact their workplace NASUWT Representative.
+If the particular problem proves to be incapable of resolution within the workplace, then advice should be sought from the appropriate NASUWT Local Association or Negotiating Secretary (login).

 NASUWT members in England can also access advice and information on employment-related issues by emailing the Member Support Advice Team.

 Members in Northern Ireland, Scotland and Wales should contact their respective National Centre.

 If the matter cannot be resolved by telephone advice, the case may be referred by the MSA Team to the appropriate NASUWT Local Association or Negotiating Secretary (login) or, depending on the issue, be escalated to the National Executive Member (login), or a paid official at the Regional or National Centre.